Alan Brooke, 3rd Viscount Brookeborough

 Alan Henry Brooke, 3rd Viscount Brookeborough (born 30 June 1952) is a Northern Irish peer and landowner.
-He is one of the 92 hereditary peers who remain in the House of Lords; he sits as a crossbencher.
+He was one of the 92 hereditary peers who remained in the House of Lords until the House of Lords (Hereditary Peers) Act 2026; he sat as a crossbencher.
 He is the current Lord Lieutenant of Fermanagh.

 Early life and career

 Lord Brookeborough was educated at Harrow School, Millfield and at the Royal Agricultural College (now Royal Agricultural University), Cirencester.

 He joined the British Army in 1971, being commissioned into the 17th/21st Lancers.
 In 1977 he transferred to the Ulster Defence Regiment (UDR), which was to become the Royal Irish Regiment (RIR) in 1992.
 He was promoted to lieutenant-colonel in 1993, and became honorary colonel of the 4th/5th Battalion, Royal Irish Rangers, in 1997.

 Marriage and family

 Lord Brookeborough (known to his family and friends as Alan Brooke or Alan Brookeborough) married Janet Elizabeth Cooke (daughter of J. P. Cooke, of Doagh), now Viscountess Brookeborough, in 1980.
 They farm the 1000 acre Colebrooke Estate, just outside Brookeborough in County Fermanagh, Northern Ireland.
 The centre of the estate is Colebrooke Park, an early 19th-century Neoclassical country house that is the ancestral seat of the Brooke family.

 Lord Brookeborough has no children.
 His younger brother, The Hon Christopher Brooke (who has four sons and a daughter), is heir presumptive to the viscountcy.
 Lord Brookeborough intends to leave the Colebrooke Estate, including Colebrooke Park, to his nephew, his brother's eldest son and heir.
 He is third cousin to Queen Camilla, both descending from the 1st Baron Ashcombe.

 Field Marshal The 1st Viscount Alanbrooke (1883–1963) was also a member of the same family.
 Lord Alanbrooke was an uncle of the 1st Viscount Brookeborough.